Megamjm/Comfyvn-ToolProject/docs/SILLYTAVERN_BRIDGE.md

 ## Consent & Liability

-Ensure contributors have read `docs/LEGAL_LIABILITY.md` and have acknowledged the `/api/policy/ack` waiver before syncing user-generated content.
+Ensure contributors have read `docs/LEGAL_LIABILITY.md` and have acknowledged the `/api/advisory/ack` disclaimer before syncing user-generated content.
 The bridge flags missing acknowledgement as `alerts: ["policy_unacknowledged"]` in the health payload to help operators enforce compliance.